chunliu/my-docs/src/apim/integration-apim-vnet-internal.md

 # Connect API Management to virtual network in Internal mode

 In the previous tutorial, you created the virtual network, the private DNS zone and the API Management instance.
-In this tutorial, we continue integrating Application Gateway with API Management in the virtual network in Internal mode.
+In this tutorial, we continue connecting the API Management instance to the virtual network in Internal mode.

-In this tutorial, you configure:
+In this tutorial, you learn to:

-- The API Management instance in the virtual network in Internal mode
+- Connect the APIM instance in the virtual network in Internal mode
+- Create custom domain names in the private DNS zone
+- Create self-signed certificates with PowerShell script
-- An Application Gateway integrated with the API Management instance
+- Configure the APIM instance with custom domain names

 ## Connect APIM instance to the VNET in Internal mode